robsontenorio/lighthouse-docs/docs/getting-started-tutorial-beginners.md

 <br />

-> You can download source code from this tutorial on https://github.com/nuwave/lighthouse-tutorial
+> You can download source code from this tutorial at https://github.com/nuwave/lighthouse-tutorial

 <br />